kubernetes/website/content/id/docs/concepts/workloads/controllers/deployment.md

     `CHANGE-CAUSE` is copied from the Deployment annotation `kubernetes.io/change-cause` to its revisions upon creation.
 You can specify the`CHANGE-CAUSE` message by:

     * Annotating the Deployment with `kubectl annotate deployment.v1.apps/nginx-deployment kubernetes.io/change-cause="image updated to 1.9.1"`
-    * Append the `--record` flag to save the `kubectl` command that is making perubahan to the resource.
+    * Append the `--record` flag to save the `kubectl` perintah that is making perubahan to the resource.
     * Manually editing the manifest of the resource.

 2. To see the details of each revision, run: